1. Practice Policies

 7. Specialized government functions, including, ensuring the proper execution of military missions; protecting the President of the United States; conducting intelligence or counter-intelligence operations; or, helping to ensure the safety of those working within or housed in correctional institutions.

 8. For workers’ compensation purposes.
-Although my preference is to obtain an Authorization from you, I may provide your PHI in order to comply with workers’ compensation laws.
+Although our preference is to obtain an Authorization from you, we may provide your PHI in order to comply with workers’ compensation laws.

 9. Appointment reminders and health related benefits or services.
-I may use and disclose your PHI to contact you to remind you that you have an appointment with me.
-I may also use and disclose your PHI to tell you about treatment alternatives, or other health care services or benefits that I offer.
+We may use and disclose your PHI to contact you to remind you that you have an appointment with us.
+We may also use and disclose your PHI to tell you about treatment alternatives, or other health care services or benefits that we offer.

 V. CERTAIN USES AND DISCLOSURES REQUIRE YOU TO HAVE THE OPPORTUNITY TO OBJECT: